untillpro-test/air-action/README.md

 unTill Air Action:
 * Reject ".*" folders
-* TODO: Reject sources which do not have "Copyright" word in first comment
+* Reject sources which do not have "Copyright" word in first comment
 * TODO: Reject sources which have LICENSE word in first comment but LICENSE file does not exist
 * TODO: Reject go.mod with local replaces
 * Automatically merge from develop to master